As well as GradSupport, these additional individual resources are available to you:

 - Stress reduction, mindfulness, and relaxation information and techniques are provided through Community Wellness that can revitalize your mind and body, helping you focus better and reduce stress.

 iREFS is a graduate student group that provides peer support for all graduate students across the Institute. iREFS is comprised of graduate students who undergo a 40 hour training in conflict management at MIT. iREFS members can make informed referrals to other resources and offices at MIT.
 Sign up on the Google form for a meeting.

-MIT’s Violence Prevention and Response Program helps individuals in the MIT community who are looking for help in dealing with sexual assault, intimate partner violence, stalking and unhealthy relationships.
-The website Preventing and Addressing Sexual Misconduct at MIT describes MIT’s resources for preventing and addressing sexual misconduct and MIT’s policies and procedures for reporting and investigating complaints of sexual harassment, sexual violence and sexual misconduct.
+MIT’s Violence Prevention and Response (VPR) Program helps individuals in the MIT community who are looking for help in dealing with sexual assault, intimate partner violence, stalking and unhealthy relationships.
+The Institute Discrimination and Harassment Response (IDHR) website describes MIT’s resources for preventing and addressing sexual misconduct and MIT’s policies and procedures for reporting and investigating complaints of sexual harassment, sexual violence and sexual misconduct.

 The MIT Work-Life Center can help with resources at any hour of the day or night for a number of areas, including regular and backup child care, elder care, raising teens and young adults, and balancing work and personal life.